AaronRaff/aaronraff.github.io/src/posts/writing-a-lexer-in-go.md

 }
 ```

-And here are the tokens that are emitted by Go’s scanner:
+And here are the tokens that are emitted:

 *output*
 ```